 - Small Form Factor: Embedded PCs can be installed in areas where antiquated towers would certainly not fit since they are often built around small form-factor motherboards.
 They can also be utilized in almost any position or orientation because of the solid state-storage and flexible mounting options.

-- Higher-powered motherboard processor: The user can therefore expect a fast turn-around of outputs during the processing operations because it is highly compatible for tough applications.
+- Higher-powered motherboard processor: The user can, therefore, expect a fast turn-around of outputs during the processing operations because it is highly compatible with tough applications.